FaizahMalik/cfg-games-project/README.md

 ![img.png](README_images/wordguesser_logo.png)

+---

 ## ABOUT

 ---

-WordGuesser is a game that allows the user to guess the correct keyword.
-Depending on which game mode the user chooses the number of attempts varies.
-Our group project, WordGuesser, is entirely written in Python (apart from README.md which is in English).
+WordGuesser is our group project for the Code First Girls Nanodegree 2021.
+It is entirely written in Python (apart from README.md which is in English).
+This game allows the user to guess characters in a given word for a limited number of tries.
+Once the attempts are exhausted, the user loses.
+If the user guesses the word correctly, they win.

 ### Project plan